apigee-labs/rapier/README.md

                 text:
                     type: string

 The API defined by this Rapier specification exposes a single resource whose type is `Hello_message` at the URL `/message`.
-This Entity has a single declared property called `text`.
+This resource has a single declared property called `text`.
-The API implied by this specification does not allow this resource to be deleted, because it is well-known, but it does allow it to be retrieved using GET and modified using PATCH.
+The API does not allow this resource to be deleted, because it is well-known, but it does allow it to be retrieved using GET and modified using PATCH.
 This is an example of the 'conventions' we mentioned.
 Rapier also assumes that a GET response includes an ETag header that must be echoed in the 'If-Match' request header of the PATCH.
 Rapier also assumes that the server will add a few standard properties to the `Hello-message` entity.
 The `Hello-message` at `/message` will actually look like this:

     {'self_link': 'http://example.org/message',
+     'id': '1234567',
      'type': 'Hello_message',
      'message': 'Hello world'
     }